mjezersky/watchlog/README.md

-# watchlog
+# WatchLog

-Automated server log analysis
+Automated server log analysis using deep/LSTM neural networks.

+This version is only an early experimental draft.